swainechen/lacer/README.md

 Lacer: Accurate Base Quality Score Recalibration using Linear Algebra
 Version: 0.42

+Lacepr: A fast replacement to rewrite recalibrated base quality scores in bam files
+Version: 0.1

 Lacer takes a BAM file and produces a recalibration file similar to GATK's BaseRecalibrator.
 The resulting recalibration file can be used in GATK's PrintReads to perform a recalibration.

+Lacepr takes a BAM file and recalibration file and produces a new BAM file with recalibrated quality scores.
+The algorithm is the same as GATK.
+It's much (~3x) faster but does less error checking.

 Installation / Requirements
 ---------------------------